dhellmann/pymotw-3/source/site/index.rst

 .. module:: site
     :synopsis: Site-wide configuration

-The :mod:`site` module handles site-specific configuration, especially the import path.
+The ``site`` module handles site-specific configuration, especially the import path.

 Import Path
 ===========

-:mod:`site` is automatically imported each time the interpreter starts up.
+``site`` is automatically imported each time the interpreter starts up.
 On import, it extends :data:`sys.path` with site-specific names constructed by combining the prefix values :data:`sys.prefix` and :data:`sys.exec_prefix` with several suffixes.
 The prefix values used